 As an amphetamine-class drug, Adderall should not be underestimated or taken lightly.
 However, it’s not an evil drug, and used properly, it can be life-changing for many people.

 Part of the key to making Adderall work is not using more of it than you need.
 In this article, we’ll discuss other supplements you can take with Adderall–as well as non-chemical approaches to mental enhancement–in order to maximize the utility you get out of Adderall while minimizing the risks and side effects.

 If you are looking for a supplement to take with Adderall that takes the edge off, we suggest buying L-theanine.
-We like these L-theanine products:
+We like Thorne Research for L-theanine.

 If you’re looking for a supplement to help you recover from taking Adderall, we suggest buying L-tyrosine.
-We like these L-tyrosine products:
+We like Thorne research for L-tyrosine.

 If you’re looking for a supplement to help you sleep after taking Adderall — as well as take the edge off while you’re experiencing the effects of Adderall — we suggest buying ashwagandha.
-We like these ashwagandha products:
+We like these Tribe Organics for ashwagandha.